yedivanseven/slangmod/docs/source/cli/train/model.rst

 model.n_layers = 8
    The number of Transformer layers to stack.

+model.attn_bias = False
+   Whether to add bias to the in- and out-projections of the self-attention.

 model.dropout = 0.1
    Amount of `dropout <https://pytorch.org/docs/stable/generated/torch.nn.Dropout.html#dropout>`_ to apply at various places throughout the model.

-model.bias = True
-   Whether to add bias to the linear projections all across the model.

 model.norm_cls = "layer"
    Which type of norm to use between transformer (sub-)layers.
 The other choice besides the default of "layer" is "rms".

+model.norm_bias = True
+   Whether to add bias to the ``LayerNorm`` components (if they are used).

 model.norm_first = True
    Whether to normalize the *input* before each Transformer layer or the sum